Best Secured Personal Loan Rates From 3.50% in September 2025

 +

 It can be hard to get a same-day loan when you have bad credit.
-With OneMain, you could have your loan within an hour of signing your documents.
+With OneMain, you could have your loan within one hour of signing your documents.
 You just need a debit card and to agree to get your funds via direct deposit.

 You can qualify for a OneMain Financial secured loan as long as you have a 500 credit score.
 But just like any bad credit loan, expect high rates and fees.
 OneMain requires your car to be 10 years or newer if you want a big loan.
 It might accept a car older than that on smaller loans.